brexhq/kube-bench/README.md

 You can still force to run specific master or node checks using respectively `job-master.yaml` and `job-node.yaml`.

+To run the tests on the $ kubectl apply -f job.yaml job.batch/kube-bench created

+$ kubectl get pods
+NAME                      READY   STATUS              RESTARTS   AGE kube-bench-j76s9   0/1     ContainerCreating   0          3s

+# Wait for a few seconds for the job to complete
+$ kubectl get pods
+NAME                      READY   STATUS      RESTARTS   AGE kube-bench-j76s9   0/1     Completed   0          11s

+# The results are held in the pod's logs
+k logs kube-bench-j76s9
+[INFO] 1 Master Node Security Configuration
+[INFO] 1.1 API Server
-To run the tests on the master node, the pod needs to be scheduled on that node.
+...master node, the pod needs to be scheduled on that node.
 This involves setting a nodeSelector and tolerations in the pod spec.

 The default labels applied to master nodes has changed since Kubernetes 1.11, so if you are using an older version you may need to modify the nodeSelector and tolerations to run the job on the master node.